 - understand what we can do for you and inform you of other relevant services and benefits; or obtain your opinion about our services.

 Any information you provide to the Council will be stored securely and used for the purposes stated when the information was collected.

 We will use the information you provide in a manner that conforms to the Data Protection Act and the General Data Protection Regulation.
 We will endeavour to keep your information accurate and up to date and not keep it for longer than is necessary.
 In some instances the law sets the length of time information has to be kept.
-Your personal information will be stored in line with our Retention Policy.
+Your personal information will be stored in line with our retention schedule.

 The Council has a right to process information in accordance with the General Data Protection Regulation Article 6(1) (a), (b) and (e) and in particular where:

 - processing is with consent of the data subject; or